How I’ve Earned Credit Card Rewards Without Paying Interest | Bankrate

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

+This fact became evident when Bankrate surveyed Americans on chasing rewards while in debt in February of 2024.
+Per the new data, 44 percent of credit cardholders carry credit card debt from one month to the next.
+Among them, 67 percent said they still try to maximize credit card rewards, despite owing money on their cards.

-And with the average credit card interest rate on accounts assessed interest currently at 22.16 percent according to data from the Federal Reserve, people who mix credit card rewards and debt aren’t doing themselves any favors.
+With the average credit card interest rate on accounts assessed interest currently at 22.63 percent according to data from the Federal Reserve, people who mix credit card rewards and debt aren’t doing themselves any favors.
 After all, earning between 1 to 2 percent back — and even up to 5 or 6 percent back in bonus categories — is a losing proposition when you’re paying credit card interest rates that are four times as high.

 How to earn credit card rewards without paying interest